What if evolutionary science actually posed a problem for the confident atheism of men like Richard Dawkins?

 An organism that sees reality as it is will never be more fit than an organism of equal complexity that sees none of reality but that is just tuned to fitness.

 To simplify, Hoffman is saying that evolution doesn’t care whether your brain accurately perceives reality.
 Evolution only cares if you pass on your DNA by feeding, fleeing, fighting and reproducing.
-And if this means distorting your perceptions, so be it.
+If this means distorting your perceptions, so be it.

 (If this is confusing, see the TED talk linked above.)